Specialty TeachersLindsay Wellman, Visual Arts

 Kathryn was born and raised in the first state, Delaware.
 She attended the University of Delaware for both her Bachelor Degree in Education and Masters Degree in Reading.
 She taught in Delaware for the past six years in grades 6th-8th as a special education teacher.

 She knew she wanted to be a teacher at a young age, as her own teachers had inspired her.
 She strives to continue her life-long love of learning.
 She takes any opportunity she can to learn more and conveys her passion of learning in her teaching.

 She has always taken the opportunity to travel during the summers.
 She has traveled throughout many countries in Europe, and has studied abroad in South Africa.
 She has also driven across the U.S. four times.
 Her love of travel and experiencing life out west led her to make a permanent cross-country trip to Park City.
 She has found knew hobbies in mountain biking and rock climbing, since she has moved here. email >

 Castleton State College, BS

 Quote: "Competition is the spice of sports; but if you make spice the whole meal you'll be sick." - George Leonard

-Tom has taught for three years, this year he will be filling the Physical Education roll and the position of Athletic Director.
+In his fourth year at PCDS, Tom serves as PCDS's sole Physical Education teacher and Athletic Director.
 During his first year at PCDS, Tom worked as a Jr. Kindergarten Assistant and Athletic Director.
 Prior to that, he was at The Colby School as an Instructional aide.